 The best applicant tracking systems in 2026 are Greenhouse for mid-market and enterprise teams, Workable for growing companies that want transparent pricing, and Zoho Recruit for budget-conscious teams that need a free tier.
-But the right ATS depends on your headcount, hiring volume, and budget - this guide covers all 10 with real pricing and honest trade-offs so you can skip the sales calls.
+Most hiring teams also pair an ATS with Pin, an AI sourcing platform that searches 850M+ profiles to find passive candidates the ATS never surfaces.
+The right ATS depends on your headcount, hiring volume, and budget: this top applicant tracking systems comparison covers all 10 with real pricing and honest trade-offs so you can skip the sales calls.

-Nearly 97.8% of Fortune 500 companies already use an ATS, per Jobscan's 2025 analysis of Fortune 500 careers pages.
-The global ATS market hit $3.28 billion in 2025 and is growing at 8.2% CAGR through 2030, per MarketsandMarkets.
+Nearly 97.8% of Fortune 500 companies already use an ATS, per Jobscan’s 2025 analysis of Fortune 500 careers pages.
+Global applicant tracking software market revenue hit $3.28 billion in 2025 and is growing at 8.2% CAGR through 2030, per MarketsandMarkets.
 Three major acquisitions reshaped the landscape in 2025 alone - SAP bought SmartRecruiters, Workday absorbed Paradox, and iCIMS acquired Apli.
-If you haven't re-evaluated your ATS recently, the market looks very different from 18 months ago.
+If you haven’t re-evaluated your applicant tracking system recently, the market looks very different from 18 months ago.

-One thing this guide won't pretend: an ATS alone doesn't solve recruiting.
+One thing this guide won’t pretend: an ATS alone doesn’t solve recruiting.
 It tracks applicants who come to you.
-Proactively finding and reaching candidates - that's sourcing, and it's a different tool entirely.
-We'll address that gap after the rankings.
-For a broader look at the full recruiting software category, see our recruitment agency software buyer's guide.
+Proactively finding and reaching candidates - that’s sourcing, and it’s a different hiring software category entirely.
+We’ll address that gap after the rankings.
+Looking for broader context on the full recruiting software category?
+See our recruitment agency software buyer’s guide.

 What Should You Look for in an ATS?

-AI adoption in HR tasks jumped to 43% in 2025, up from 26% in 2024, according to SHRM's State of Recruiting 2025 report.
+AI adoption in HR tasks jumped to 43% in 2025, up from 26% in 2024, according to SHRM’s State of Recruiting 2025 report.
 That means nearly half of hiring teams now expect AI-powered features from their ATS - not just basic applicant tracking.
-Here's what actually matters when you're comparing platforms:
+Here’s what actually matters when you’re comparing ATS software platforms to find the best ATS for your team:

-- AI features that matter: Resume parsing, candidate scoring, interview scheduling, and job description optimization are now table stakes.
+• AI applicant tracking features that matter: Resume parsing, candidate scoring, interview scheduling, and job description optimization are now table stakes.
+AI-powered ATS platforms are quickly becoming the norm, not the exception.
 Gartner predicts that by 2027, nearly all recruiting tech vendors will embed AI into their products.

-- Integration depth: Does it connect to your HRIS, calendar, background check provider, and job boards?
-Isolated systems create double-entry nightmares.
+• Integration depth: Does it connect to your HRIS, calendar, background check provider, and job boards?
+Platforms like Pinpoint differentiate on deep integration ecosystems, while isolated systems create double-entry nightmares.

-The biggest mistake teams make?
-Buying an ATS that's either too big (paying for features you'll never touch) or too small (outgrowing it in six months).
-The pricing chart below will help you land in the right tier.
+Biggest mistake teams make?
+Buying an ATS that’s either too big (paying for features you’ll never touch) or too small (outgrowing it in six months).
+Use the pricing chart below to land in the right tier.

 Which ATS Platforms Are Best for Small and Mid-Size Teams?

 Cloud-based ATS platforms captured 77% of the market in 2025, according to MarketsandMarkets - and that shift disproportionately benefits smaller teams.
-You don't need an IT department or a six-figure budget to deploy any of these tools.
-For companies under 1,000 employees, pricing ranges from free (Zoho Recruit, Breezy HR) to $299/mo (Workable), with AI features increasingly built into even the lowest tiers.
-Here are the five options worth evaluating.
+You don’t need an IT department or a six-figure budget to deploy any of these tools.
+Among companies under 1,000 employees, affordable ATS pricing ranges from free (Zoho Recruit, Breezy HR) to $299/mo (Workable), with AI features and hiring automation increasingly built into even the lowest tiers.
+Here are the five applicant tracking software options worth evaluating.

 1. Zoho Recruit